rsunnam/OpenStudio-Measures/README.md

 1. Open the measure directory and copy the contents of the `measure.rb` file
 2. Create a new measure in OS or PAT
-3. Open the measure for editing and replace the code
+3. Open the newly created measure and replace the code

+(or fork this repo and clone to local)